Breast Enlargement & Uplift Surgery Cost & Guide

 If patients have a general anaesthetic, they will wake up slowly after surgery.
-Patients may feel drowsy for the same reason but this will wear off within a few hours.
+Patients may feel drowsy for the same reason, but this will wear off within a few hours.
 In addition, the general anaesthetic can affect memory and concentration for the first 1 to 2 days after surgery.
-Again, this too will wear off.
-Patients will likely stay in the hospital for 1 to 2 days after your procedure.
+Again, this, too, will wear off.
+Patients will likely stay in the hospital for 1 to 2 days after the procedure.

-If patients have the procedure done under a local anaesthetic with sedation, the recovery will be quicker and will be able to return home the same day.
+If patients have the procedure done under a local anaesthetic with sedation, the recovery will be quicker, and they will be able to return home the same day.

-After the procedure, you will not be able to drive home for safety reasons.
-This means patients must arrange for someone to pick them up, or arrange for a taxi to take them home.
+After the procedure, patients will not be able to drive home for safety reasons.
+This means patients must arrange for someone to pick them up or arrange for a taxi to take them home.
 Depending on the surgeon’s advice, patients may not be able to drive for 5 days to 2 weeks after surgery.

-After surgery, it is important that you carefully nurse the breasts.
-The surgeon may or may not advise that you do a gentle massage of the breasts.
+After surgery, it is important that patients nurse their breasts carefully.
+The surgeon may advise that they do a gentle massage of the breasts.

 - Silicone gel, cream or sheets – can be used for six months to a year soon as scars heal fully.